okti3535/AWS-HANDS-ON/Hands-on-5__NGINX-Launch_Template/LaunchTemplate.md

-clear# Hands-on EC2-03 : Creating an Instance with Launch Template and Versioning
+# Hands-on EC2-03 : Creating an Instance with Launch Template and Versioning

 Purpose of the this hands-on training is to give the students understanding of how to create Launch Template on AWS Console with `user data` and how to version Launch Templates.